minsoehan/minsoehan.github.io/dwlmsh045-5pc.md

     3. keycodes
     4. msh-cursorwarp
     5. shiftview
-Using the folling patch, config.def.h will be splitted into 3 .h file as config.h, kbconfig.h and ruconfig.h files.
+Using the folling patch, config.def.h will be splitted into 3 files as config.h, kbconfig.h and ruconfig.h files.

 --- a/config.mk	2022-12-31 03:18:07.000000000 +0630